Welcome

 PHISHING EMAILS

 There have been emails going out that look like they are from Fr.
-Walter and/or parish staff.
+Colarusso and/or parish staff.
 Please note that we will never send emails that look like the following:

 Hello xxxxxx,